milossramek/translation-scripts/README.md

 # translation-scripts
-Mostly Python scripts to speed up localization and translation
+Mostly Python scripts to speed up localisation and translation

 ## weblate
-Scripts related to translation of the LibreOffice user interface, help and other files.
+Scripts related to translation of the LibreOffice user interface, "help", and other files.
 ## odtclean
-As script for cleaning odt files — removing direct formatting.
+As script for cleaning ODT files — removing direct formatting.